Sus-Shang/yuxinxinyu_project/project/README.md

 * Add

-A view to create a new sighting
+A view to create a new sighting.
+(If format of data doesn't comply, users will be asked to update the specific data.)

 Located at: /sightings/add

 * Stats

-A view with general stats about the sightings
+A view with general stats about the sightings (total number of data, total number of squirrels above ground, total number of adult squirrels, total number of squirrels with cinnamon fur color, total number of squirrels eating).

 Located at: /sightings/stats